GoogleCloudPlatform/community/tutorials/iot-core-quickstart.md

 [Cloud IoT Core](https://cloud.google.com/iot/docs/) is a fully managed service for connecting and managing IoT devices.
-This tutorial uses the `gcloud` command-line tool to create a Cloud IoT Core device registry, add a device, and to run an MQTT sample to connect a device and publish device telemetry events.
+This tutorial uses the `gcloud` command-line tool to create a Cloud IoT Core device registry, add a device, and run an MQTT sample to connect a device and publish device telemetry events.

 ## Project setup